Methods of preventing infection transmission from person to person

 - Using an unperfumed alcohol-based handrub prior to contact lens insertion has been shown to have a negligible effect on ocular comfort, redness and lens wettability.
 You should ensure that the handrub has been allowed to dry on the hands as instructed by manufacturers (often 15 seconds).

 - To maintain the integrity of your skin, you should:

 - cover cuts and abrasions to skin with waterproof dressings (preferably coloured)

-- dry skin properly with paper hand towels after washing, and
+- dry your skin properly with paper hand towels after washing

 - use hand cream as appropriate; you should not share jars of hand cream with others.

 - You should minimise the risk of airborne infection by:180

 - covering your nose and mouth and using a tissue whilst coughing or sneezing

 - disposing of used tissues in the nearest appropriate receptacle as soon as possible181